 The raw data tab gives you the raw trace data that Raygun APM had captured for this trace.
 You can use the “Download” button to download a JSON file of this trace.

 The details section sits at the bottom of every trace detail page.
 It provides you with the details of the call, such as the execution time, the parent %, whether there are duplicates and whether it’s on the hot path.
 In addition, this area also has a great link to source feature with GitHub.

-Link to source (Currently .NET and .NET Core only)
+Link to source (Currently .NET, .NET Core, and Ruby only)